 It means that if you have 100 grams of coffee concentrate, you would add 100 g of water.
 Now, it’s your choice whether to add more or less water.
 In the end, you will serve your coffee with ice cubes.

 How Is Aeropress Different from The French Press?

 The main difference is that French presses are more prominent, whereas Aeropress is smaller.
 French dresses normally range from 8 oz to 48 oz size.

 The Aeropress is manufactured with food-safe rubber, which is highly durable under pressure.
 The plunger filter cap and brewing chamber are the few parts of Aeropress.

 How Many Tablespoons of Coffee Should You Use For Cold Brew?

 You should use two tablespoons of coffee per 1 cup of water.

 What Happens If You Brew Cold Coffee for Much Time?

-According to experts, brewing cold coffee is not suitable for more than 24 hours.
-If you do not know how long you should brew the cold coffee, you risk steeping it for too long.
+According to experts, brewing cold coffee is unsuitable for more than 24 hours.
+If you do not know how long to brew the cold coffee, you risk steeping it too long.
 So when you drink this coffee after long brewing, you will ultimately easily judge the woody and dusty taste.